Stammheim Prison: Red Army Faction prisoners 1974–77

 In 1974, the prison became known to the general public primarily through the imprisonment of leading members of the terrorist organization, the Red Army Faction (RAF).
 In 1975, a new multi-purpose building was constructed next to the prison grounds specifically for the trials of the leading RAF members—a fortress against terror.
 To prevent any rescue attempts by helicopter, this hall and the yard were covered with large areas of steel netting.
 The construction costs for the extension amounted to 12 million German Mark.

 Up to five RAF members were housed together in a collective on the seventh-floor converted "high-security wing" of the prison.
 Leading RAF members Andreas Baader, Ulrike Meinhof, Jan-Carl Raspe, and Gudrun Ensslin were kept there until their trial, along with Irmgard Möller from January 1977.
 Contrary to usual prison regulations, both RAF women and men prisoners were housed on the same floor but in separate cells.
 During their "free hour," the RAF prisoners had the opportunity to use the common prison yard together every day.
 They were also allowed to use record players, radios, and, at times, televisions, and were given hundreds of magazines and books.
 Despite these relatively easier prison conditions, they managed, among other things through a hunger strike, to create the public impression that they were being isolated and tortured in Stammheim.
 They portrayed themselves as victims of the justice system and achieved a broad wave of solidarity.
 RAF sympathizers demonstrated against solitary confinement torture and force-feeding.
-Instead of allowing independent reporting on prison conditions, the justice system continued to isolate the RAF terrorists, thereby promoting the myth of solitary confinement torture.
+Instead of allowing independent reporting on prison conditions, the justice system continued to isolate the RAF terrorists, thereby promoting the idea that solitary confinement torture occurred.